dpdk-vbng-cp/docker-compose-cp/README.md

 according to your environment.

-For more information on how to work with ansible inventories, please read the official documention provided here:
+For more information on how to work with ansible inventories, please read the official documentation provided here:
 - https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html

-### Writing specifc control plane configs
+### Writing specific control plane configs

-To allow each control plane to connect to its target data plane deployment, you need to specify multiple environment specifc values for each control plane you are deploying.
+To allow each control plane to connect to its target data plane deployment, you need to specify multiple environment specific values for each control plane you are deploying.
 Although multiple control planes can be deployed on the same host, each of them might need a different configuration.
 This repo contains two example files `cp1.yml` and `cp2.yml` in the `control-plane-configs` folder,